 Despite all efforts, it is possible that certain errors may have been overlooked in the guide.
 Please inform the authors of any errors encountered.
-To ensure that the guide continues to evolve while remaining adapted to realities in the field, please send us your comments and/or suggestions using the "Contact" page on the website https://medicalguidelines.msf.org/en.
+To ensure that the guide continues to evolve while remaining adapted to realities in the field, please send us your comments and/or suggestions using the "Contact" page on this website.